-o Town and Regional Planning, o Forestry,
+Town and Regional Planning, 0 Forestry, Ecology/Nature, Conservation, 0 Housing, 0

-o Housing, o Ecology/Nature, Conservation,

-Geography and Environmental o Mathematics,
+Mathematics, 0 Geography and Environmental Studies, 0 Sociology, Statistics, 0

-Studies,

-Statistics.

-o Sociology, o Agricultural Economics,

-o Social Sciences, o Transport Economics,
+Social Sciences, Agricultural Economics, 0 Psychology, Transport Economics, 0 0 0

-o Psychology, o Forestry,

-o Economics, o Civil/Structural/Mechanical/Electrical
+Economics, Forestry, 0

-Public and Development Engineering, Management,
+Public and Development Management, Civil/Structural/Mechanical/Electrical Engineering, 0 0 Geology, Architecture, 0

-Architecture,

-o Geology, o Land Surveying,
+0 Botany, 0 Land Surveying,

-o Botany, o Any other major discipline approved by

-Zoology, the Programme Committee.
+Zoology, Any other major discipline approved by the Programme Committee.
+0

 Any tertiary three-year programme of formal studies and five years' working experience.
-Your qualifications and experience must comply with the recognition of prior learning (RPL) regulations of the University, the Faculty and the School of Public Leadership, respectively (for more on RPL and links to the regulations, see the chapter "General Information" at the beginning of this book).
+Your qualifications and experience must comply with the recognition of prior learning (RPL) regulations of the University, the Faculty and the Centre for Sustainability Transitions, respectively (for more on RPL and links to the regulations, see the chapter "General Information" at the beginning of this book).